 - Thanh Ha Terracota Park is located in Than Ha Pottery Village -3km west of the Ancient Town of Hoi An.
 It might not be a historical site itself but it does represent the long-standing pottery tradition that craftsmen have developed over the years in Central Vietnam.
 In fact, this village became famous due to the distinctive Ying-Yang titles that fill many roofs in the old city of Hoi An.
 Apart from all the interesting terracotta models, ranging from unique artworks to impressive miniature models of world buildings and monuments, the architectural design of the park truly makes this place worth seeing.
 Ride a bicycle from the Ancient Town to the Terracotta Park to make the visit even more adventurous while you soak in all the green scenery and surroundings of Hoi An.
 Besides the exhibits, visitors can also take part in the experience and make pieces of pottery themselves.

-We include the individual maps of the 5 historical sites we mentioned above to help you navigate more easily:
+We include the individual maps of the 5 places to visit in Ancient Town below to help you navigate more easily:

-Map of Phuoc Kien Assembly Hall (46 Tran Phu)
+Map to Phuoc Kien Assembly Hall (46 Tran Phu)

-Map of Duc An Old House(129 Tran Phu)
+Map to Duc An Old House(129 Tran Phu)

 Map of Cam Pho (52 Nguyen Thi Minh Khai)

 Map to Thanh Ha Terracota Park

 What are your favorite historic places in Hoi An?
 Any other sites that we should include on this list?
 Let us know about the must-see spots that you would recommend visiting in this picturesque coastal town.
 If you stay longer in Hoi An, you may want to find the best tailors in Hoi An.